saikat-roy/starter-hugo-academic-roy/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: German Cancer Research Center
+  - name: Some Research Center
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)